How To Enjoy Your First Sober Holiday Season

 SUMMARY KEYWORDS

-drinking, husband, people, sober, day, mom, alcohol, wine, christmas, friends, holidays, night, hanukkah, sobriety, totally, fun, kids, feel, podcast, life
+drinking, husband, people, sober, day, mom, alcohol, wine, Christmas, friends, holidays, night, Hanukkah, sobriety, totally, fun, kids, feel, podcast, life

 SPEAKERS: Casey McGuire Davidson + Kim Kearns